 Stroke survivors want to be more independent but usually need help to do so.
-Their aim is to take you from the stage where a therapist becomes unavailable, to the stage where you can go on to make the activities of your daily life part of the ‘retraining’ you do to help yourself.
+Our aim is to take you from the stage where an NHS therapist becomes unavailable, to the stage where you can go on to make the activities of your daily life part of the ‘retraining’ you do to help yourself.

 ARNI supports the NHS by ensuring that independent therapists and professional instructors around the UK who wish to work (or are already working) in the area of rehabilitating stroke survivors meet the standards of the Stroke-Specific Education Framework.

 The ARNI Institute matches stroke survivors with these personal trainers and physical therapists who usually charge a small amount for personal care.
 The Approach to stroke rehabilitation is designed by a successful stroke survivor around the best evidence-base as a working structure to help people with partial paralysis who want to make as full recovery as possible.